menu

 Demographics

-Orrville is a very ethnically-diverse town.
+Orrville is an extremely ethnically-diverse town.
 The people who call Orrville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Orrville residents report their race to be Black or African-American, followed by White.
 Important ancestries of people in Orrville include English, Yugoslavian, Other West Indian, West Indian, and U.S. Virgin Islander.

 The most common language spoken in Orrville is English.
 Other important languages spoken here include Polish and African languages.